scottkildall/WeeklyAbeltonExperiments/README.md

 There is so much here to learn, and while the program is easy to use, it is also complex.

+I pretty much only use Session View, for various reasons.

+Most of my Ableton Live Sessions use a mix channel, for recording wave files and MIDI.

 ### Documentation

 Inside each week folder, there is a specific ReadMe.md file for the different files in there.
 My documentation is a bit scattershot, so I'm doing my best!